Sophie Charlotte (actress): Early life

 Sophie was born in Hamburg, Germany.
 She is the daughter of a German mother and a Brazilian father, born in the state of Pará.
 She left her parents' house in Niterói to live in Rio de Janeiro with her friend actress Carolinie Figueiredo, with whom she shared an apartment.

 Career

 In the telenovela Caras & Bocas by Walcyr Carrasco she played Vanessa.
 She played the role of an antagonist in the telenovela Ti Ti Ti.
 She played Maria Amália, who is the daughter of the protagonist and the sister of her then real life boyfriend Malvino Salvador in the 2011 telenovela Fina Estampa.
 She's also acted in As Brasileiras (2012); portrayed the protagonist Amora in Sangue Bom (2013), Ritinha in Doce de Mãe (2014), Duda in O Rebu (2014) and Alice in Babilônia (2015).
+In 2023, she appeared as Magdala, the girlfriend of the titular character in the David Fincher-directed The Killer (2023).

 Personal life

 In May 2014 she began dating Daniel Oliveira.
 They married on December 6, 2015 in Niterói.
-She gave birth to their first son, Otto, on March 14, 2016.
+She gave birth to their first son, Otto Charlotte Wolf de Oliveira, on March 14, 2016.